getbettr/octotail/README.md

      --gh-otp             TEXT  GitHub OTP. (for web auth, if 2FA is on) [env var: OCTOTAIL_GH_OTP]
                                 [default: None]
-     --gh-otps-cmd        TEXT  Command for generating GitHub OTPs. (for web auth, if 2FA is on) [env var: OCTOTAIL_GH_OTPS_CMD]
+     --gh-otps-cmd        TEXT  Command for generating GitHub OTPs.
+Should generate at least 2 codes, one per line. (for web auth, if 2FA is on) [env var: OCTOTAIL_GH_OTPS_CMD]
                                 [default: None]